 When we think of the sacrifice many of our mothers who have nurtured us all through our life, we can’t help but be thankful to them and for them.

 Look at many of our successful leaders in San Antonio who have been significantly influenced and guided by their mothers.
-When you think of Mayor Julian Castro and Congressman Joaquin Castro you immediately think of their success and the influence that their mother Rosie Castro has made a difference in their lives.
+When you think of former Mayor and now HUD Secretary Julian Castro and Congressman Joaquin Castro you immediately think of their success and the influence that their mother Rosie Castro has made a difference in their lives.
 Both are graduates of Harvard Law School and Stanford University.
 Rosie herself is well educated and making a difference in the community on her own.

 Then we have mother Millie Duran, the Founder of the La Prensa Education Foundation which has raised millions of dollars for scholarships.
-Millie is the wife of La Prensa Publisher Tino Duran and mother to sons David, Steve, and Tino Jr. plus two daughters Barbara and Nina Duran.
-Nina serves as the managing editor of La Prensa and also serves as an adjunct instructor at San Antonio College.
+Just a few weeks ago the Foundation hosted the Annual Scholarship Gala.
+Millie is the wife of La Prensa Publisher Tino Duran and mother to sons David, Steve, and Tino Jr., plus two daughters Barbara and Nina Duran.
+Nina now serves as an adjunct instructor at San Antonio College.

 According to history Jarvis the founder of “Mother’s Day” became very disappointed with its commercialization by the 1920s.
 Her mission was to honor her mother with an official Mother’s Day, not commercialize it in her words.
 Obviously it became so popular it was eventually adopted by numerous other countries and is now celebrated all over the world.

 In Mexico for example the government of Alvaro Obregon imported the Mother's Day holiday from the US in 1922 marking May 10th every year as Mother’s Day, with the newspaper Excelsior holding a massive promotional campaign for the holiday that year.